 Bedford, Milton Keynes, Oxford and Swindon all have fast rail services to central London termini, good access to the main Motorway network and London Heathrow airport.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Cranfield University!
+Some of these might help you to study for a Master at Cranfield University!